voun7/VidSubX/docs/Preferences.md

 extraction will happen after every 2 frames.
 The timing will be slightly off, but the entire subtitle extraction process will be significantly faster because only half of the frames will be used (total frames / 2).

-Frame Extraction Chunk Size: The number of frames to be extracted by each CPU core.
+Frame Extraction Batch Size: The number of frames to be extracted by each CPU core.

 ### Text Extraction

 <img src="images/text%20extract.png" width="400">

-Text Extraction Chunk Size: The number of frames to be extracted by each CPU or GPU core/process.
+Text Extraction Batch Size: The number of frames to be extracted by each CPU or GPU core/process.

+Onnx Intra Threads: The number of threads used by Onnx to parallelize the execution within nodes.

 OCR CPU Max Processes: The maximum number of CPU cores to be used for extraction of text from the video.
 Too little or too many will increase extraction time.

-OCR GPU Max Processes: The maximum number of GPU processes to be used for extraction of text from the video.
-Using too many will cause a crash if GPU memory is not enough.
+**Note:** Onnx Intra Threads & OCR CPU Max Processes will require some testing with different values to determine the optimal values.

 OCR Recognition Language: The language of the subtitle in the video to be extracted.